IndexDuo/IndexDuo/README.md

 * 🖥️  See my resume at [Google Drive Link](https://drive.google.com/file/d/1K37bFrsJho1Fg5xApqA2xlezVHTF6_AM/view?usp=drive_link)
 * 🚀  I'm currently working on... applying for hundreds of jobs and hearing nothing back kjfgbvjkvbAFJjhwjh
 * 🧠  I'm trying to get back to Python again for backend Web Dev and ML
 * 🤝  I'm open to collaborating on a wide range of projects including front-end and back-end development, hackathons, or anything that sounds cool.
 My current tech stack doesn't restrict me from building amazing projects that require more skills.
 I tend to learn more on the job.
-(No C or Java.
-Learned them in HS and made me decide to not major in CS..
+(No Java.
+Learned it in HS and made me decide to not major in CS..
 AGAIN)
 * ⚡  Outside of my professional life, I enjoy listening to KPOP and going to Universal whenever I can.

 ### Skills